oiad/ZSC/README.md

 	```sqf
 	//player_humanityMorph = compile preprocessFileLineNumbers "dayz_code\compile\player_humanityMorph.sqf";
 	```
-	in dayz_code\init\compiles.sqf since it doesn't refresh coins on a skin change.
+	in the supplied <code>dayz_code\init\compiles.sqf</code> since it doesn't refresh coins on a skin change.
 Epoch 1.0.6.1+ fixes this issue so you do not need to uncomment it.

 # dayz_server folder install: